 “It’s a little late to play the concerned brother.
 I needed to talk last night.”

-“And last night, I explained that Carl got shot.
+“And last night, I explained that Carl had just gotten shot.
+Where’s all this anger coming from?
 Why are you shutting me out?”

 “Guess I’m just returning the favor.
 Now you know how it feels.”

 “What’s that supposed to mean?
 Don’t tell me you’re mad because you didn’t get to go to the hospital with us.
-I figured there would be an ugly scene at there and I was right.
+I figured there would be an ugly scene, once we arrived and I was right.
 You didn’t need to be in the middle of that.”

 “Who asked you to decide what I need Richard?
 It’s not just the trip to the hospital.
 You asked me to keep an eye on Rachel for you and then you decide to babysit her yourself, like you didn’t think I could handle it.
 Stop treating me like a child!”